Richard1320/mongoose-docs/README.md

 // Your schemas and models
 const schemaOptions = {
     timestamps: true,
-    comment: "This collection contains all the users."
+    comment: "This collection contains all the users.", };
-};
 const userSchema = new Schema({
     email: {